-This means that our school is committed to safeguarding and promoting the welfare of all its \<pupils/students>.
-We believe that:

-- Our \<children/young people>

-have the right to be protected from

-harm, abuse and neglect

-- Our \<children/young people>

-have the right to experience their

-optimum mental and physical health

-- Every child has the right to an education and \<children/young people> need to be safe and to feel safe in school

-- \<children/young people> need support that matches their individual needs, including those who may have experienced abuse

-- Our \<children/young people>

-have the right to express their

-views, feelings and wishes and

-voice their own values and beliefs

-- Our \<children/young people>

-should be encouraged to respect

-each other's values and support

-each other

-- Our \<children/young people>

-have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+Part One: Safeguarding Policy This means that our school is committed to safeguarding and 1.0 Introduction promoting the welfare of all its pupils.
+We believe that: defined as protecting children from r preventing impairment of physical health or develo ensuring that children are circumstances consistent and effective care taking action to enable al outcomes Children includes everyon Please note that this policy a behind it will now also be applunded post 16 Education; 10 Post-16 institutions and Inde who are now required to have the enactment of The Education in Children ) Act 2021.
+Please refer to KCSIE Part O Safeguarding information children's mental and opment growing up in t with the provision of safe II children to have the best e under the age of 18. and the statutory guidance plicable to government 6-19 Academies, Special pendent Training Providers, ve regard to KCSIE following tion and Training (Welfare of Our children have the right to be protected from harm, abuse and neglect Our children have the right to experience their optimum mental and physical health That every child has the right to an education and children need to be safe and to feel safe in school children need support that matches their individual needs, including those who may have experienced abuse Our children have the right to express their views, feelings and wishes and voice their own values and beliefs Our children should be encouraged to respect each other Our children have the right to be supported to meet their emotional, social and mental health needs.
 Our school will ensure clear systems and processes are in place to enable identification of these needs.
 Including consideration of when mental health needs may become a safeguarding need.

-- Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours
+Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours